All DSE

 Practice and feedback are essential for developing speech clarity and intelligibility.
 Speech production is, in part, a motor skill, requiring motor planning and control.
 As with all motor skills, speech skills improve with practice and opportunities to monitor and learn from performance.
 Children need to produce and hear the sounds they are producing to develop clear sound and word production.[7]

-Practicing sounds and words develops children's verbal short term (phonological) memory.[5]
+Practising sounds and words develops children's verbal short term (phonological) memory.[9]
 This suggests that the verbal short-term memory difficulties shown by older children with Down syndrome could be, in part, a result of delayed speech sound production.

 In order to be able to say a whole word clearly, a child has to store an accurate memory of the sound pattern of the word.
 Recent research suggests that children with Down syndrome have difficulty learning fully detailed sound patterns (phonological forms of words).
 They remember enough of the sound pattern to recognize the word and link it to the correct object but not enough to discriminate it from similar sounding words.[10]
 Difficulty in learning and remembering the fully detailed sound patterns of words may be one of the reasons for not being able to say them clearly.
 Activities which provide repeated opportunities to hear and say words may help children store all the sounds in words.

-The available research evidence therefore suggests that it is important to help children with Down syndrome to imitate, produce and practice speech sounds and words from the first year of life to improve their speech production skills.
+The available research evidence therefore suggests that it is important to help children with Down syndrome to hear, imitate, produce and practice speech sounds and words from the first year of life to improve their speech production skills.
 This should lead to clearer speech, and also support word learning and verbal memory development with wider benefits for language and literacy skills.

 How See and Learn Speech is designed to support speech development